El Celler de Can Roca: Reception

 Jonathan Gold of The Wall Street Journal wrote of the presentation of the caramelised olives, describing it as "delectable and unforgettable".
 In September 2011, it was included in a list of the top ten places to eat by Tony Turnbull, The Times food editor.
 Critic A. A. Gill compared the restaurant to former restaurant El Bulli, saying that it wasn't a direct replacement and was an "outstanding kitchen, and part of the great confident wave of new Spanish food that is complex, technically exhausting, aware of the landscape, history and politics".
-The comparison is commonly made, with El Celler de Can Roca often being referred to as the successor to ElBulli which was once ranked as the number one restaurant in the world.
+The comparison is commonly made, with El Celler de Can Roca often being referred to as the successor to El Bulli which was once ranked as the number one restaurant in the world.

 The restaurant was awarded its first Michelin star in 1995, its second in 2002 and was awarded three star status in 2009.
 It remains at that level of accolade as of the 2019 Michelin Guide.
 El Celler de Can Roca has been listed in The World's 50 Best Restaurants by Restaurant magazine since 2006 when it was ranked 21st.
 In 2009 it was ranked fifth and was awarded the prize for being the highest climbing restaurant on the list.
 In 2010, it rose one place to fourth and in 2011, 2012 and 2014, it was ranked in second place behind Danish New Nordic cuisine restaurant Noma, with fellow Spanish restaurant Mugaritz in third place.
 On 29 April 2013, and again on 1 June 2015, the restaurant was named the best in the world.
 The restaurant has maintained a top 3 spot since, 2nd in 2016 and 2018, 3rd in 2017.
 In The Daily Meal's inaugural list of the best 101 restaurants in Europe in 2012, El Celler de Can Roca was ranked twelfth.
 During the same year, it was named as restaurant of the year by The Sunday Telegraph.